Black Hebrew Israelites: Extremist fringe

+The Anti-Defamation League has written that the 12 Tribes of Israel website, which is maintained by a Black Hebrew group, promotes Black supremacy.
+The ADL has also described several extremist BHI sects as hate groups, including the House of Israel (HOI), the Israelites Saints of Christ, the True Nation Israelite Congregation, and the Israelite Church of God in Jesus Christ (ICGJC).
+The ADL summarized some of the commonly used BHI terms:

+Some sects of the Black Hebrew Israelite movement employ street preaching to promote their ideology.
+Sidewalk ministers may employ provocation to advance a message that is often antisemitic, racist, and xenophobic.
+In January 2019, street preachers purportedly targeted students of Covington Catholic High School (Kentucky) at a confrontation at Lincoln Memorial.
+One student reported that extremist Black Hebrew Israelites called students slurs, and told an African American student that white classmates would "harvest his organs".

 Attacks

-Alberta Williams King, the mother of Martin Luther King Jr. was shot and killed on June 30, 1974, at age 69, by Marcus Wayne Chenault, a 23-year-old Black man from Ohio, who had adopted the theology of a Black Hebrew Israelite preacher, Hananiah E. Israel of Cincinnati, and had shown interest in a group called the "Hebrew Pentecostal Church of the Living God".
+Alberta Williams King, the mother of Martin Luther King Jr., was shot and killed on June 30, 1974, at age 69, by Marcus Wayne Chenault, a 23-year-old Black man from Ohio, who had adopted the theology of a Black Hebrew Israelite preacher, Hananiah E. Israel of Cincinnati, and had shown interest in a group called the "Hebrew Pentecostal Church of the Living God".
 Israel, Chenault's mentor, castigated Black civil rights activists and Black church leaders as being evil and deceptive, but claimed in interviews not to have advocated violence.
 Chenault did not draw any such distinction, and first decided to assassinate Rev. Jesse Jackson in Chicago, but canceled the plan at the last minute.

 On December 10, 2019, two people who had expressed interest in the Black Hebrew Israelite movement were killed in a shootout with police.
-They had killed a police detective at Bayview Cemetery, and three people at the JC Kosher Supermarket in Jersey City, New Jersey.
-The victims were the Jewish co-owner of the grocery store, an employee, and a Jewish shopper.
+They had killed a police detective at Bayview Cemetery, and three people at the JC Kosher Supermarket in Jersey City, New Jersey: the Jewish co-owner of the grocery store, an employee, and a Jewish shopper.
 Authorities treated the incident as an act of domestic terrorism.
 Capers Funnye, who had been the rabbi for 26 years of the 200-member Beth Shalom B'nai Zaken Ethiopian Hebrew Congregation, condemned the attack and said that his community was "gripped by sadness" over "the heinous actions of two disturbed individuals who cloaked themselves in anti-Semitism and hate-filled rhetoric".
-He criticized the media reports by saying it was "unfortunate that the media uses the term 'Black Hebrew Israelites' without distinction as if the description is a one size fits all and it is absolutely not!".
-Funnye stated that "we don't want to be seen as some radical fringe group with a false narrative because we are black and profess Judaism; we are Torah-oriented Jews."
+He criticized the media reports for using "the term 'Black Hebrew Israelites' without distinction as if the description is a one size fits all and it is absolutely not".
+Funnye said: "we don't want to be seen as some radical fringe group with a false narrative because we are black and profess Judaism; we are Torah-oriented Jews."

 On December 28, 2019, a man with a machete attacked several Orthodox Jewish people during Hanukkah celebrations in a house in Monsey, New York.
 Authorities revealed that his journals included references to Black Hebrew Israelites, stating that "Hebrew Israelites" have taken from "ebinoid Israelites".